pstyp/quizcreator/README.md

 ![testcoverage](https://github.com/pstyp/images/blob/master/test_coverage.png)

 I used pytest to test my code.
 For this project, I was required to use both unit and integration testing.
+I used a wide range of tests.
+I focused on testing CRUD functionality (i.e. adding, updating and removing questions as well as quizzes) as that was the main focus of this project.
+I also tested whether or not users are redirected to the right URL and if they get a message when they try to add a question that is too short as this could potentially have a huge impact on their impression of the application.
+There are also two tests which focused specifically on models.py as I tried to make sure that my models work correctly.
+Finally, my integretation tests checks if users can add a quiz without any problems.
 My test coverage for the backend is currently at 90 per cent.
 Unfortunately, I have not been able to test every line of code due to strict time constraints, but I believe this coverage should be sufficient for this project.
 All tests have passed successfully.
+More in-depth testing was out of scope as my time was extremely limited.

-Despite my efforts, I have not been able to find any major bugs.
+Despite my efforts, I have not been able to find any major bugs which does not necessarily mean they do not exist.
 Nevertheless, whilst running the application I noticed that adding a quiz with the same title results in an integrity error.
 This constraint does not apply to questions.
 I did not believe it was a major problem and as such the issue remains unresolved.
 Given more time, I would attempt to fix this bug.

 ## Front-End Design